yaldabaoth444/asphalt_legends_unite_windows_bot/README.md

 # Asphalt9win
 At the moment in this build there is no navigational data, the bot rides in simple mode so the **-map** option will not work.
+The bot can temporarily reach the legend with a good garage.
 Also, the bot's operating time is limited to **Q2** 2022

 **Command line arguments:**